Nissan triples profit forecast despite chip crunch | Malay Mail

 “What this crisis has taught us is resilience and agility.
 We should not expect that this crisis will be over and the new crisis will not be there.
 Something new will happen,” Gupta added.

-Nissan logged a ¥54.1 billion net profit for the three months to September, reversing a ¥44.4 billion net loss for the same period last year, when virus lockdowns battered the firm and its rivals.
+Nissan logged a 54.1 billion yen net profit for the three months to September, reversing a 44.4 billion yen net loss for the same period last year, when virus lockdowns battered the firm and its rivals.

 “Our strong results are the outcome of diligent financial management, improved quality of sales and continuing product offensive.
 This has helped us withstand several headwinds,” said CEO Makoto Uchida.